Aadv1k/Aadv1k/README.md

 Hey, this is Aadvik, I _really_ love writing code! (especially with a good cup of latte ☕).
 I primarily do stuff including, but not limited to the world wide web.
 I also occasionally write at [aadvik's wicked blog](https://aadv1k.netlify.app/).

+## Now

+Building a SaaS to build MockAPIs; Currently private, Will be made public at the initial relase.
+The tech-stack is Django + Python 3.11 / Bootstrap 5 + Vanilla

 ## Past

 - **31/01/2024**: [Finished CS50 Web, CS50 Python and CS50 Web](https://github.com/aadv1k/cs50)